 Jason LeVasseur lives in Nashville, TN, and is one of the most awarded music performers in campus entertainment.
-He is also a keynote speaker, workshop facilitator, summer camp counselor, husband, father, and the creator of “The Rock Star Project.”
+He’s also a keynote speaker, workshop facilitator, summer camp counselor, husband, father, and the creator of “The Rock Star Project.”
 Visit www.jasonlevasseur.com.
-He is represented in NACA by Bass-Schuler Entertainment in Chicago, IL.